 The Hardin Courtyard is finished except for the plaque and dedication ceremony.
 It truly sparkles with Generosity, Community and Stewardship.
 We all generously contributed to SPRIF III.
 We participated in community meetings to share our ideas.
 We all demonstrated that we cared deeply about St. Paul’s and wanted it to serve our community for years […]

 Leading up to St. Paul’s 150th anniversary, let’s take a look at some of the former church members.
 Looking around the church we see many plaques that name former members of the congregation who are memorialized by their gifts to the glory of God and in remembrance of loved ones.
-In 1955 Mr and Mrs. […]
+All of us at St. […]

 Hello Everyone – Five things: • The new parking lot is complete but, in order to let it harden, will not be usable until Monday.
 The work on the downstairs bathrooms will take another week, and our various other design upgrades are almost, but not quite complete.
 Thanks for your patience! • I already have […]